psyked/portfolio-2018/content/posts/creating-outlook-calendar-events-through-http-links/index.md

 path: /blog/creating-outlook-calendar-events-through-http-links/
 layout: post
 title: Creating Outlook Calendar events through hyperlinks
+image: icalendar.jpg
 date: 2008-08-07T22:45:02Z
 tags:
   - html
   - http-link
   - icalendar
   - outlook
 ---

 You mightn't think it was possible, the lack of implimentations you see for it on a day-to-day basis, but actually you can create Calendar events for a wide range of email / organiser clients using the iCalendar file format.